ro-msg-aws-training/resources/src/networking/index.md

 :::warning Exercise
 Navigate to the VPC service and take a look at the default VPC.
 How many subnets does it have and how many of them are public?
 Does it restrict traffic with any IP?
 :::

+### VPC & Managed AWS Services

+If EC2 instances run in a VPC, other AWS services don't.
+This is relevant since you will most likely use other AWS services such as S3.
+If your app running on EC2 wants to access some objects from S3, the traffic would leave your VPC and go through the public internet.
+This can vary from totally irrelevant (unlikely; if your application layer is in a private subnet, you already face an issue) to a total show stopper (e.g. due to legal restrictions not allowing public internet traffic).
+For this, AWS introduced [VPC endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints.html).
+Endpoints can also drastically reduce costs as presented [here](https://medium.com/nubego/how-to-save-money-with-aws-vpc-endpoints-9bac8ae1319c).